dalong0514/readnotes/20210104专业原文/2021037The-Feynman-Lectures-on-Physics-PartA/2021037The-Feynman-Lectures-on-Physics-PartA4701.md

 s

-= γPρ
+= γP ρ

 .

 (47.23)

-We can also write c2= γP V /ρV and make use of the relation P V = N kT.Further, we see that ρV is the mass of gas, which can also be expressed as N m,or as µ per mole, where m is the mass of a molecule and µ is the molecularweight.
+We can also write c2 = γP V /ρV and make use of the relation P V = N kT.
+Further, we see that ρV is the mass of gas, which can also be expressed as N m, or as µ per mole, where m is the mass of a molecule and µ is the molecular weight.
 In this way we ﬁnd that

 s